DGRAG: Distributed Graph-based Retrieval-Augmented Generation in Edge-Cloud Systems

-We evaluate the win rates across different metrics for responses generated by \sysname against the two baseline RAG approaches, Naïve RAG and Local RAG, as presented in Table \ref{tab:t1}.
+\textbf{Domain-specific Q$\&$A.} We first evaluate the win rates across different metrics for responses generated by \sysname against the four baseline RAG approaches for different relative metrics, as presented in Table \ref{tab:t1}.
 Note that the win rates represent the average results across all four edge nodes.